Want U Back: Chart performance

 "Want U Back" first appeared on the UK Singles Chart on the week ending 19 November 2011.
 The track debuted at number 194, following digital downloads from the respective album.
 The song then re-entered the chart at number 56 on the week ending 21 January 2012 – following the release of the music video and confirmation of its release as a single.
 On its third charting week, the song rose 30 places to number 26 with sales of 9,730.
 In New Zealand, "Want U Back" was a massive success, reaching #3.

 The song debuted at number 38 on the US Pop Songs chart.
 It also charted at number 39 on the Hot 100 Airplay chart.
 On the Billboard Hot 100 chart, it debuted at number 75 on the issue date of 30 June, The next week it rose to number 51, rising to number 35 the following week and climbing to number 27 the next week and still climbing to chart at number 16 on the issue date of 28 July; dropping one position the next week to number 17 and climbing to its peaking position, number 12, the next week.
 It was last seen on the Billboard Hot 100, close to exiting the top 75, later moving to "recurrent status" after 20 weeks if fallen below position number 50.
 "Want U Back" dropped to number 73 on the issue date of 10 November to drop the chart the following week.
-"Want U Back" has since peaked number 9 on Billboard Pop Songs, number 5 on the Digital Songs and number 23 on Adult Pop Songs.
+It has since peaked number 9 on Billboard Pop Songs, number 5 on the Digital Songs and number 23 on Adult Pop Songs.
 It also debuted at number 95 on the Canadian Hot 100 chart and has since peaked at number 11.
 As of February 2013, the track has sold over 2,000,000 copies in the US, and almost 3,000,000 copies worldwide.